d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 $$
 \begin{aligned}
 \mathrm{MSE} (\hat{\theta}_n, \theta) &= E[(\hat{\theta}_n - E(\hat{\theta}_n) + E(\hat{\theta}_n) - \theta)^2] \\
- &= E[(\hat{\theta}_n - E(\hat{\theta}_n))^2] + E[(E(\hat{\theta}_n) - \theta)^2] \\
+ &\approx E[(\hat{\theta}_n - E(\hat{\theta}_n))^2] + E[(E(\hat{\theta}_n) - \theta)^2] \\
  &= \mathrm{Var} (\hat{\theta}_n) + [\mathrm{bias} (\hat{\theta}_n)]^2.\\
 \end{aligned}
 $$

 We refer the above formula as *bias-variance trade-off*.
-The mean squared error can be divided into precisely two sources of error: the error from high bias and the error from high variance.
+The mean squared error can be divided into two sources of error: the error from high bias and the error from high variance.
 On the one hand, the bias error is commonly seen in a simple model (such as a linear regression model), which cannot extract high dimensional relations between the features and the outputs.
 If a model suffers from high bias error, we often say it is *underfitting* or lack of *generalization* as introduced in (:numref:`sec_model_selection`).
 On the flip side, the other error source---high variance usually results from a too complex model, which overfits the training data.
 As a result, an *overfitting* model is sensitive to small fluctuations in the data.
 If a model suffers from high variance, we often say it is *overfitting* and lack of *flexibility* as introduced in (:numref:`sec_model_selection`).

 ### Evaluating Estimators in Code

-Since the standard deviation of an estimator has been implementing in MXNet by simply calling `a.std()` for a tensor `a`, we will skip it but implement the statistical bias and the mean squared error in MXNet.
+Since the standard deviation of an estimator has been implementing by simply calling `a.std()` for a tensor `a`, we will skip it but implement the statistical bias and the mean squared error.

 ```{.python .input}
 # Statistical bias